 In Ulft, the FreeWheel Club is a successful example of self-organisation.
-For 7 years, about 70 seniors meet up every morning to participate in sports activities and share coffee.
+For almost 10 years, about 70 seniors meet up every morning to participate in sports activities and share coffee.
 Exercising together works well here; the participants stimulate each other by being active and the social aspect is an added benefit.
 The fitness level of the participants has been measured over time and is improving, while the conditions of similar aged but inactive seniors is declining.
 Researchers from Leyden Academy have monitored the progress of members of the FreeWheel Club and published the results in scientific journal Translational Behavioral Medicine on 9 January 2018.

 For more information, please contact David van Bodegom.